By: Marilyn L. Davis

 “The important thing is not to stop questioning.
 Curiosity has its own reason for existence.
 One cannot help but be in awe when he contemplates the mysteries of eternity, of life, of the marvelous structure of reality.
 It is enough if one tries merely to comprehend a little of this mystery each day.—”Old Man’s Advice to Youth: ‘Never Lose a Holy Curiosity.'”
 LIFE Magazine (2 May 1955) p.
 64” ― Albert Einstein

-Readers are curious; they either need information or they’re just interested in a topic.
-When you consider that there are 40,000 search inquiries every second on average, or over 3.5 billion searches per day, that helps you understand that people are actively looking for information.
+Readers are curious; they either need information, or they’re just interested in a topic.
+When you consider that there are 40,000 search inquiries every second or over 3.5 billion searches per day, that helps you understand that people are actively looking for information.

 • Other people

 • How can I improve my finances?

 • Is there something I can do to help others?

 • What is love?

 • What is my purpose?